 - Invisalign® Teen

 What Is Invisalign®?

-A fully customized treatment, Invisalign® is designed to straighten teeth using a succession of trays created with the help of 3D-imaging technology.
-Each aligner adjusts the teeth one step closer to their final position over the course of about two weeks, at which point you will move on to the next aligner in the series.
+A fully customized treatment, Invisalign is designed to straighten teeth using a succession of trays created with the help of 3D-imaging technology.
+Each aligner adjusts the teeth one step closer to their final position one week at a time, at which point you will move on to the next aligner in the series.
 Transparent and removable, the trays offer a completely different experience from traditional braces.

 To find out if this method is right for you, contact us today.
 We can answer questions and help you schedule a consultation with Dr. Chan.